ShenghuiXue/learn_typescript/README.md

 - `any` is a type in the typescript.
 - `any` means typescript has no idea what the type is - can't check for correct property references.
 - Avoid variables with `any` at all costs.
-- example on why typescript assign `any` type on coordinates variable:
+- Example on why typescript assign `any` type on coordinates variable:

   ```typescript
   const json = '{"x":18, "y": 20 }';